-Static rope is designed not to stretch when it is under a load and is used for abseiling, rappelling, caving and in fire rescue operations, where fireproof abseil rope is used.
+Static ropes are designed not to stretch when it is under a load and are used for abseiling, rappelling, caving and in fire rescue operations, where fireproof abseil rope is used.
 This type of top offers a bounce free descent.
 Examples include the reflective LSK line that includes a reflective strip to allow the rope to easily be seen even in low light conditions.

 Dynamic ropes are more elastic and are used for rock and ice climbing and mountaineering.
 They can absorb energy from sudden loads quicker than a static line can manage and means there is less chance of a catastrophic failure.

 When you work as a rope access technician, one of the first areas you learn about is that all rope has a lifespan.
 But how long does a dynamic rope last?
 And is it different for static rope?